AzielLans/jekyll-theme-unity/README.md

 ## Contributing

-Interested in contributing to Fica Theme?
+Interested in contributing to Unity Theme?
 We'd love your help.
-Fica Theme is an open source project, built one contribution at a time by users like you.
-See [the contributing file](docs/contributing.md) for instructions on how to contribute.
+Unity Theme is an open source project, built one contribution at a time by users like you.
+See [the contributing file](.github/CONTRIBUTING.md) for instructions on how to contribute.

 ## Licence
 This work is published under [MIT](https://github.com/Involts/jekyll-theme-unity/blob/master/LICENSE.txt) License.